-The map in Figure 8 shows the distribution of climate zones that are characteristic of areas where cacao is currently grown in Indonesia (purple colour) and climate zones that are considered potentially suitable for cacao even though there is little cacao now (orange colour, based on data from Bunn et al. (2017).
-These latter areas are lowland areas, where temperatures are higher than in areas where currently most cacao is grown.
+The map in Figure 9 shows the distribution of climate zones that are characteristic of areas where cacao is currently grown in Indonesia (purple colour) and climate zones that are considered potentially suitable for cacao in terms of climate (orange colour, based on data from Bunn et al. (2017).
+These latter areas are often lowland areas, where temperatures are higher than in areas where currently most cacao is grown.